bitwarden/help/_articles/hosting/install-on-premise.md

     Make sure that you provide your `IDENTITY_CERT_PASSWORD` to the application's environment variables at `./env/global.override.env`.
 6. Copy your SSL certificate and keys to the `./ssl` directory.
 By default, this directory is mapped to the nginx container at `/etc/ssl`.
 The `./nginx/default.conf` can be adjusted to utilize these certificates as desired.

     {% note %}Accessing the Bitwarden web vault and APIs via HTTPS is required.
-You should provide trusted SSL certificates to the nginx container or front the installation with a proxy that provides an HTTPS endpoint to Bitwarden client applications.{% endnote %}
+You should provide a trusted SSL certificate to the nginx container or front the installation with a proxy that provides a HTTPS endpoint to Bitwarden client applications.{% endnote %}

     Example self-signed certificate: